health

 Run /health (or /doctor) to print a diagnostic overview of

 the current session.
-The output renders inline as a tree-style
+The output renders inside a rounded border

 | Section | What it shows |